microsoftenator2022/MiscTweaksAndFixes/README.md

 ### Dollroom postprocessing filter toggles

-Allows you to disable some postprocess filters in the dollroom (inventory screen, character creatopm. mythic level up, etc.)
+Allows you to disable some postprocess filters in the dollroom (inventory screen, character creation. mythic level up, etc.)

 ## Acknowledgements